pzq123456/EVChargerSite/team.md

       Our Team
     </template>
     <template #lead>
-      The development of VitePress is guided by an international team, some of whom have chosen to be featured below.
+      The development of EVChargerMap is made possible by the following people.
     </template>
   </VPTeamPageTitle>
   <VPTeamMembers